Sports Broadcasting Act of 1961: Exceptions

 The NFL extended its season in 1978 to allow a few weeks of Friday night or Saturday games after the second Saturday in December, if the league so wished.
 Late-season Saturday games have been common since then, but Friday night games are still extremely rare; the league has played only nine Friday games since 1978, mostly because of the NFL's restrictions during Christmas.
 In 2005, a Miami Dolphins-Kansas City Chiefs game, scheduled for Sunday, October 23 in Miami, was moved up to 7:00 p.m.
 Friday night due to Hurricane Wilma.
 The game was televised only within 75 miles of Miami and Kansas City (outside of the home teams' markets, only affiliates in West Palm Beach, St. Joseph, and Topeka were allowed to televise it).

-The NFL's introduction of a "Black Friday" game in 2023 circumvents the act by being scheduled as an afternoon game with a 3:00 p.m. kickoff, with the game usually reaching its conclusion by the 6:00 p.m. curfew specified by the act.
+The NFL's introduction of a "Black Friday" game in 2023 circumvents the act by being scheduled as an afternoon game with a 3:00 p.m. kickoff, with the game usually reaching its conclusion shortly after the 6:00 p.m. curfew specified by the act.
+The games were broadcast exclusive to the primary markets of both teams, and available out-of-market via streaming services.
+The NFL requires all games to be broadcast over-the-air on broadcast stations to the two teams' primary markets (which includes Milwaukee for the Green Bay Packers).

-In 2024 and 2025, an NFL International Series game was scheduled at Arena Corinthians in São Paulo, Brazil on the first Friday of September, both nationally televised via streaming platforms.
-Because Labor Day weekend in 2024 and 2025 also fell on the first Friday of the month rather than the second, it allowed the NFL to legally play those games on Friday before the restrictions took place (notwithstanding the venue being located much more than 75 miles from the stations that would be televising the game due to NFL rules for national games not on broadcast television).
+In 2024 and 2025, an NFL International Series game was scheduled at Arena Corinthians in São Paulo, Brazil on the first Friday of September, both televised locally to the primary markets of both teams and available out-of-market via streaming services.
+Because Labor Day weekend in 2024 and 2025 also fell on the first Friday of the month rather than the second, it allowed the NFL to legally play those games on Friday before the restrictions took place.
+It should also be noted the games were played in Brazil, outside the jurisdiction of the law.
+The 2026 NFL international game in Brazil, in Rio de Janeiro, will be held on a Sunday evening at 5:25 p.m.
+Brasilia Standard Time (UTC-3), within the NFL's standard three Sunday game times of 4:25 p.m.
+Eastern Daylight Time (UTC-4) as a CBS-nationally televised game.